 There are 3 main clubbing resorts on the island.
 Playa d’en Bossa on the east coast of the island, just south of Ibiza town, which boasts with a beautiful long beach and a pulsating nightlife.
 San Antonio, on the west coast of the island, home to the world famous sunset strip and its cafés, also attracts with a very lively town centre with lots of bars.
 Over in Ibiza town, you’ll also find many bars, shops and a very international crowd.
 Plus Pacha is only a short walk and Playa d’en Bossa is a quick taxi ride away.

 Ibiza clubs attract some of the best DJ’s in the world who play a weekly ‘residency’ on a particular night.
-Some of the most popular clubs are:
+Check some of the most popular clubs below: